Cuca responds to shake Abel Ferreira. The two fight to succeed Tite in the Brazilian team. The duel has begun – Prisma

 He was asked if he would defend a Brazilian in charge of the selection.

-“I don’t have that right (to choose a successor).
-But I do.
-Although I respect everyone.”
+“I don’t have that right [de escolher o sucessor].
+But yes.
+Though I respect everyone.”

 Abel Ferreira beat Cuca in the 2020 Libertadores final.
 In the 2021 Libertadores semifinal.
 And in the 2022 Libertadores quarterfinals.